Miriam Makeba: Politics and perception

 Makeba's use of the clicks common in languages such as Xhosa and Zulu (as in "Qongqothwane", "The Click Song") was frequently remarked upon by Western audiences.
 It contributed to her popularity and her exotic image, which scholars have described as a kind of othering, exacerbated by the fact that Western audiences often could not understand her lyrics.
 Critics in the US described her as the "African tribeswoman" and as an "import from South Africa", often depicting her in condescending terms as a product of a more primitive society.
+In seeing her as an embodiment of Africa, Western audiences tended to ignore her cosmopolitan background.
+Conversely, she is also described as shaping Pan-African identity during the decline of colonialism.
 Commentators also frequently described her in terms of the prominent men she was associated with, despite her own prominence.
 During her early career in South Africa she had been seen as a sex symbol, an image that received considerably less attention in the US.

 Makeba was described as a style icon, both in her home country and the US.
 She wore no makeup and refused to straighten her hair for shows, thus helping establish a style that came to be known internationally as the "Afro look".
 According to music scholar Tanisha Ford, her hairstyle represented a "liberated African beauty aesthetic".
 She was seen as a beauty icon by South African schoolgirls, who were compelled to shorten their hair by the apartheid government.
 Makeba stuck to wearing African jewellery; she disapproved of the skin-lighteners commonly used by South African women at the time, and refused to appear in advertisements for them.
 Her self-presentation has been characterised by scholars as a rejection of the predominantly white standards of beauty that women in the US were held to, which allowed Makeba to partially escape the sexualisation directed at women performers during this period.
 Nonetheless, the terms used to describe her in the US media have been identified by scholars as frequently used to "sexualize, infantalize, and animalize" people of African heritage.